brendanhay/credentials/README.md

 ## Description

-When deploying modern applications either on-premise or within a cloud environment such as AWS, you typically need access to a multitude of secrets such as database credentials, API keys for external third parties, or credentials for inter-service communication with our micro-service overlords.
+The `credentials` library and CLI provides a unified interface for managing secure, shared credentials.

-One typical erroneous solution to this problem is to store plaintext secrets in source control!
+It uses Amazon Key Management Service (KMS) for master key management, locally encrypts and decrypts secrets, which are then stored in any of the supported storage backends.
+(Currently DynamoDB.)

-`credentials` is a very simple credential management and distribution system that uses Amazon Key Management Service (KMS) for key wrapping and master-key storage, and DynamoDB for credential storage and sharing.
+The use-case is to avoid storing sensitive information such as passwords and connection strings in plaintext in places such as source control or on developers' machines.
+Instead you can securely administer and distribute secrets, leveraging Amazon's IAM policies for access control and permissions to ensure limited read-only permissions from production/deployed hosts.

 Please see the [introductory blog post](http://brendanhay.nz/credentials) for more information.